-To find a trustee in bankruptcy near you just select the province you live in from the list below.
-Each trustee in bankruptcy listed will provide you with a free, confidential consultation to help you evaluate your options.
+- Each Trustee listed will provide you with a free, confidential consultation to help you evaluate your options.

 Trustees in Bankruptcy Near you

 Trustees in bankruptcy (or as they are now called Licensed Insolvency Trustees or LITs) are located in every major city in Canada.
-In fact, in Canada, there are over 1,066 individual trustees and 218 different Insolvency Trustee Firms.
-To help make it easy for you on our site at the top of this page we have listed over 270 trustees sorted by province and city, or if you prefer you can request a free consultation by completing this short online form.
+In fact, in Canada, there are over 1,066 individual Trustees and 218 different Insolvency Trustee Firms.
+To help make it easy for you on our site at the top of this page we have listed over 270 trustees sorted by province and city.

 Licensed Insolvency Trustees are federally licensed and regulated by the government of Canada to provide advice and services to people in debt.Here are some of the benefits of working with a trustee in bankruptcy